gerrygeko/covid-data-analysis/README.md

 (PaaS - Platform as a Service)

 ## Credits
-- The data is offered by [Department of Protezione Civile](http://www.protezionecivile.it/attivita-rischi/rischio-sanitario/emergenze/coronavirus).
+- The data is offered by [Department of Civil Protection](http://www.protezionecivile.it/attivita-rischi/rischio-sanitario/emergenze/coronavirus).
 - The news feed is offered by [News API](https://newsapi.org/).
 - Resident Population data is offered by [I.Stat](http://dati.istat.it/)